MicrosoftDocs/sandbox/sandbox/snippets/101functions/httpTriggers/restricting-http-verbs.md

 ```

 Takeaways
-* Using the `HttpTrigger` trigger you can list supported HTTP verbs
+* Using the `HttpTrigger` trigger you can list supported HTTP verbs.
 * Always specify one or more HTTP verbs to respond to.

 Learn More